arpitmisraw/this-ball-falls/README.md

 1. Radius changes after every click.
 2. Gravity changes after 10 successful clicks.
 3. Countdown for gravity change is displayed at the bottom (thank us later)
+4. For best experience, or in case of any issues with the rendering, just refresh the page.

 # Flappy birds has got nothing on us.